Knguyen-dev/temp-cs-notes/Concurrency/2_multithreading_multiprocessing.md

   - **Deadlock:** Happens when two or more threads or processes (threads in this context) get stuck waiting on each other to release a resource, preventing further execution.
 Normally one thread is executing, it releases so that the core can work on another thread.

+#### Example: How deadlocks can happen

+TODO: Also do one on how race conditions can happen, should define starvation as well.

 ### Takeaway
 - When multiple processes are being used in parallel.
 So multiprocessing is key for executing multiple cpu intensive tasks that have little IO at the same time.
 - While multithreading is used for managing multiple IO heavy tasks.